 You must be logged into your GreekTrack account and you should see an invoice under the finance section.
 Please pay your invoice by check as listed above and mail to the national headquarters.
-Please contact Nick Dondiego or Jake Corter if you need further assistance in finding or paying your invoice.
+Please contact Matt Tursi if you need further assistance in finding or paying your invoice.

-REMINDER -All dues payments should be paid by check payable to "Tau Epsilon Phi Fraternity, Inc." and mailed to - Tau Epsilon Phi Fraternity, Inc., 400 Broadway, #718, Troy, NY 12181.
+PLEASE NOTE - Effective January 1, 2022 - All dues payments should be paid by check payable to "Tau Epsilon Phi Fraternity, Inc." and mailed to - Tau Epsilon Phi Fraternity, Inc., 400 Broadway, #718, Troy, NY 12181.
 If you wish to pay online, you will be required to pay any online transaction fees.
+Conversely, you can also pay via VENMO at no additional charge at - @tepfraternity